jnogues/neuralBot/README.md

 ## rPrimTech neuralBot source code

 A robot for try neural neworks in simple robots.
-This project is based in this projects:
+This project is based in:

   * http://robotics.hobbizine.com/arduinoann.html
   * https://github.com/IdleHandsProject/makennbot